VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Introduction

-In enterprise settings, autonomous retrieval approaches are susceptible to \textbf{context misalignment}, which typically manifests in two key issues.
+In enterprise AI chatbots, the issue of producing ``irrelevantly right'' outputs stems from the data retrieval process, which is increasingly referred to as context engineering: ``in every industrial-strength LLM application, context engineering is the delicate art and science of filling the context window with just the right information for the next step.''~\cite{Karpathy2023Context}.
+Research in context engineering suggests that autonomous retrieval approaches are susceptible to \textbf{context misalignment}, which typically manifests in two key issues.
 First, the retrieved context may be irrelevant to the user’s prompt.
-Current retrieval methods are searching algorithms based on semantic vectors, keywords, and metadata such as timestamps or file types~\cite{mei2025surveycontextengineering}, which struggle to adapt to the messy formats, deprecated files, incorrect metadata, and out-of-context terminologies often seen in enterprise databases~\cite{mukherjee2004enterprise}.
-Second, the chatbot may synthesize the retrieved context inappropriately due to lack of background knowledge, incorrect assumptions, misinterpretations, or limited reasoning ability.
+Current retrieval methods are searching algorithms based on semantic vectors, keywords, and metadata such as timestamps or file types~\cite{mei2025surveycontextengineering}.
+These algorithms might struggle to adapt to the messy formats, deprecated files, incorrect metadata, and out-of-context terminologies often seen in enterprise databases~\cite{mukherjee2004enterprise}.
+Second, the chatbot may synthesize the retrieved context inappropriately due to a lack of background knowledge, incorrect assumptions, misinterpretations, or limited reasoning ability.
+In light of these issues, we seek to explore whether giving users more control over context engineering can be a viable strategy for producing AI outputs that are better aligned with user goals, and for fostering appropriate reliance on AI.
+As such, we are interested not only in alerting users of potentially incorrect responses, but also in effective interaction mechanisms that allow users to modify context and steer responses during regular interaction~\cite{He2026AIchart_search}.

-When context misalignment occurs, users receive responses that are ``irrelevantly right'': factually plausible answers that fail to address the user’s actual intent.
-Users often accept such incorrect outputs.
-This is a problem known as overreliance on AI~\cite{passi2022overreliance}, which can result in loss of productivity, loss of trust in the AI products, as well as harms to the individual or the enterprise~\cite{vorvoreanu2025fostering}.
-HCI researchers have investigated mitigation strategies~\cite{buccinca2021cognitiveforcing, drosos2025itmakesthinkprovocations, passi2024appropriate} and proposed guidelines~\cite{amershi2019guidelineHAI, Microsoft_2025_OverrelianceAI} for UX design that fosters appropriate reliance on AI.
-These post-hoc strategies focus on alerting users to potentially incorrect responses, but do not help the users fix them.
-Despite solid evidence on positive mitigation effects, these chatbots would still diminish in value if users can not effectively get the desired responses.
+A user interaction mechanism that would enable context engineering poses design challenges as it would require users to examine the retrieved context carefully and thoroughly, which is a significant cognitive load.
+To address this challenge, we took inspiration from corpus visualization research that supports large-scale information sensemaking and synthesis with interactive and progressive visualizations, and employed similar techniques to minimize cognitive load~\cite{liu2019textvis}.
+Our design rationale is that enabling users to visually search and navigate contextual data can (1) surface misalignment between retrieval and user intent, and (2) help users develop a sufficient understanding of the context to identify and correct problematic AI synthesis, thus fostering more appropriate reliance on AI.